loda-lang/loda-programs/programs/oeis/list1.md

 * [A166781](http://oeis.org/A166781) ([L10 program](A166781.asm)): Number of nX3 1..2 arrays containing at least one of each value, all equal values connected, and rows considered as a single number in nondecreasing order.
 * [A166796](http://oeis.org/A166796) ([L12 program](A166796.asm)): Number of nX2 1..3 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nondecreasing order.
 * [A166805](http://oeis.org/A166805) ([L14 program](A166805.asm)): Number of n X 4 1..2 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nondecreasing order.
+* [A166808](http://oeis.org/A166808) ([L11 program](A166808.asm)): Number of n X 5 1..2 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nondecreasing order.
+* [A166810](http://oeis.org/A166810) ([L13 program](A166810.asm)): Number of n X 6 1..2 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nondecreasing order.
+* [A166812](http://oeis.org/A166812) ([L06 program](A166812.asm)): Number of n X 7 1..2 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nondecreasing order.
 * [A166814](http://oeis.org/A166814) ([L13 program](A166814.asm)): Number of nX2 1..3 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in increasing order.
 * [A166830](http://oeis.org/A166830) ([L08 program](A166830.asm)): Number of n X 3 1..2 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nonincreasing order.
 * [A166863](http://oeis.org/A166863) ([L10 program](A166863.asm)): a(1)= 1; a(2)= 5; thereafter a(n)= a(n-1) + a(n-2) + 5.